-In addition to the above, at MercyOne, ancillary staff communicates with the patient's nurse (Temporary SBAR) about the mobility skills and level of assistance/type lifting device needed and reviews the safety page in PowerChart prior to transporting.
+In addition to the above, at MercyOne, ancillary staff communicates with the patient's nurse (Temporary SBAR) about the mobility skills and level of assistance/type lifting device needed and reviews the Storyboard and/or Chart Review in EPIC prior to transporting.
 At other clinical sites, students will follow staff directives on prior communication.

-Clinical Downtime: Besides practicing exam simulations with classmates or techs, students should also help with department downtime activities (linen, cleaning, annual surgical Pb inventory, etc.) and/or involved in School activities (triannual reviews or information session or NIACC presentations).
+Clinical Downtime: Besides practicing exam simulations with classmates or techs, students should also help with department downtime activities (linen, cleaning, annual surgical Pb inventory, etc.) and/or involved in School activities (triannual reviews, information sessions, High School or NIACC presentations).
 When students will be gone for extended periods of time, especially during the 2nd year, students should leave a contact # in case of rare exam or low-volume comp.
 Student should also consider leaving a list of comps to facilitate what they get calls on.